BYLAWS OF THE MENOMONIE THEATER GUILD

 - Approval of changes to official policies and procedures that relate to committee work and/or any of the ten items listed above.

 - Any item for which any member of the board of directors or production committee chairperson requests a discussion or vote from the entire board of directors.

-Section 2: The Board of Directors shall be compromised of the president, vice president, secretary, treasurer, volunteer chair, public relations chair and a member-at-large.
+Section 2: The Executive Committee section of the Board of Directors shall be compromised of the president, vice president, secretary, treasurer, volunteer chair, public relations chair and a member-at-large.

 All officers, including the president, shall be term limited to two consecutive two year terms on the board of directors and five consecutive years in any board position.

 The president shall be limited to one one year term and no more than one year as president.
 Provided they have not served on the board of directors for more than one term, the outgoing president may serve one additional two year term in any position.

 All officers shall hold office for a period of two years, or until they have been replaced by a duly elected or appointed officer or chairperson.

 All decisions shall be made by a quorum, with electronic votes accepted before, during or after board meetings, as needed.